Office Flowers That Will Last Longer Than Most Office Plants

-Whether it’s a corporate office with cubicle and desk seating, a shared co-working space, professional service firms like doctors and dentists’ offices, or even a dedicated home office, flowers can transform a drab workspace to one that is engaging, colorful, and welcoming.
+Whether it’s a corporate office with cubicle and desk seating, a shared co-working space, professional service firms like doctors' and dentists’ offices, or even a dedicated home office, flowers can transform a drab workspace into one that is engaging, colorful, and welcoming.

 Flowers Reduce Workspace Anxiety

 The science behind flowers in the workplace is rather interesting.
 Numerous studies have shown that simply by including plants and flowers in the office, people feel less anxious and report feeling less angry or frustrated.

 Some believe this is because flowers remind us of nature - and the space beyond the office walls.
 By looking at lovely floral arrangements, people can mentally take a quick journey outside and ‘reset’ for additional tasks.

 Others believe it is the intricate patterns of flowers that people find calming.

 Much like grown-up coloring books or doodling on a page corner reduces stress, so can gazing at the spiral-like patterns of a rose or the delicate circular repetition of hydrangea blossoms.
 These effects are often considered “meditative” benefits of flowers in the workplace, but they’re not the only ways a few carefully selected blooms can enhance an office space.

 Several experts on productivity and workplace performance have observed that office settings with flowers and plants generally report employees who are absent less, more satisfied with their work, and even in some cases - more creative.

 One theory as to why is the concept of color and how people react to different shades of the rainbow.